ubclaunchpad/LP-website/src/docs/projects/directory.md

 Partnering with The C.O.D.E Initiative, a nonprofit organization, our team is driving the creation of an innovative integrated ed-tech platform named ClassSync.
 This project seeks to revolutionize the educational landscape, particularly for underserved youth, including neurodivergent individuals, and those from Black, Indigenous, and People of Colour (BIPOC) communities.

 Our vision revolves around building an intuitive ed-tech web platform that seamlessly connects parents, students, and volunteers.
-ClassSync acts as a centralized hub where parents can effortlessly enroll their children in courses, schedule classes with available tutors, and seamlessly track their real-time progress.
+ClassSync acts as a centralized hub where parents can effortlessly enrol their children in courses, schedule classes with available tutors, and seamlessly track their real-time progress.
 For our dedicated volunteers, the platform provides a streamlined system to manage availability, appointments, access essential learning resources, and gather valuable feedback.

 The centralization of these crucial features simplifies and enhances the teaching and learning process, marking a significant step towards accessibility and convenience for all stakeholders.